nathanshauer/PyFET-Students/README.md

 python -m pip install gmsh numpy scipy
 ```

 Make sure the Python version you are using is the same as the one you installed the libraries.
-It is no uncommon for an environment to have more than one Python version installed.
+It is not uncommon for an environment to have more than one Python version installed.

 ## Using PyFET as a Library